vb-pogribnyi/OpenCircle/Open Circle.md

 ![filters_2](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_2.png)

 The last row shows the output of the layer, while the first rows show the filters applied to the previous layer output.
-For the first layer we see some kind of pattern for filter, and its output looks meaningful.
+For the first layer, we see some kind of pattern for the filter, and its output looks meaningful.
 But for the second filter, both filter weights and output look like complete noise, which is a good sign of overfitting.
-To deal with this, we may use some regularization technique, like L2 regularization.
+To deal with this, we may use some regularization techniques, like L2 regularization.
 To do that, in PyTorch, we need to add a weight_decay parameter for optimizer:

 ```python
 opt = torch.optim.Adam(model.parameters())